samuel444/AzureCraftChallenge/readme.md

 redstone.setOutput("back", false)
 ```

-#### Turtle
+#### Turtles

-This is the turtle code which has functions so that when the function is called it will rather start racing or will bring them back to the beginning.
+This is the turtle code which is in one program called `next`.
+The program runs a loop which listens for network messages.

-It listens for the **start** message from the main computer, moves forward at random intervals, until it has moved 10 times and then
+When a **start** message is received, the turtle will being racing.
+It moves forward at random intervals until it has moved 10 times.
+Each time it moves, it sends a message to the main computer so that it can update the race progress.

+When a **reset** message is received, the turtle will return to the start line.

 ```
 function race()